The Red Balloon: Home media

 The film was first released on VHS by Embassy Home Entertainment in 1984.
 A laserdisc of it was later released by The Criterion Collection in 1986, and was produced by Criterion, Janus Films, and Voyager Press.
 Included in it was Lamorisse's award-winning short White Mane (1953).
 A DVD version became available in 2008, and a Blu-ray version was released in the United Kingdom on January 18, 2010; it has now been confirmed as region-free.

 Book

 A tie-in book was first published by Doubleday Books, (now Penguin Random House), in 1957, using black and white and color stills from the film, with added prose.
-It was highly acclaimed and went on to win 'A New York Times Best Illustrated Children's Book of the Year.'
+It was highly acclaimed and went on to win a 'New York Times Best Illustrated Children's Book of the Year'.
 Lamorisse was credited as its sole author.

-Soundtrack

-A soundtrack, featuring music adapted from the film by Lamorisse, was released on the Nonesuch Records label.